- Recognized by the AKC as “dark golden” within the official breed standard

 - Typically cost $1,500–$3,500 from reputable breeders with health testing

-Understanding the Red Golden Retriever: Origins, Appearance, and Official Recognition
+What Is a Red Golden Retriever?
+Origins, Appearance, and Recognition

 What Exactly Is a Red Golden Retriever?